 - Switch to a safety razor for your shaving needs.

-- Use stasher bags for freezing your food, packing snacks and much more.
+- Use stasher bags for freezing your food, packing snacks, and much more.

-- Use bees or soy wax based reusable food wraps.
+- Use (vegan) reusable beeswax food wraps.

 - Use reusable baking sheet liners instead of parchment paper or aluminum.

 - If you have the spare time, make your own nut milk, here's a video that includes hot to do that and other kitchen tips.